hopsoft/knockout_app/README.md

 ).call(this);
 ```

-*All of bindings are supported.*
+*All Knockout bindings are supported.*

-Not perfect, but its mucho better than before.
+It may not be perfect, but it's much better than before.
-**It's Knockout for the church of the less obtrusive.**
+**We'll call it Knockout for the church of the less obtrusive.**
 Like minded brothers & sisters can now rest at ease.

 Enjoy!